slhck/ffmpeg-debug-qp/README.md

 Author: Werner Robitza

-Synopsis: Prints QP values of input sequence on a per-frame basis.
+Synopsis: Prints QP values of input sequence on a per-frame basis to STDERR.

 # Requirements